Jyotindra Nath Dixit: Career

 Dixit joined the Indian Foreign Service in 1958, and served in Vienna, Austria.
 He became India's Deputy High Commissioner to Bangladesh (1971–74) after its liberation.
 Subsequently, he served as Deputy Chief of Mission at the Embassies in Tokyo and Washington, followed by Ambassador in Chile, Mexico (1960-1961 3rd Secretary), Japan, Australia, Afghanistan (1980–85); High Commissioner Sri Lanka (1985–89) and Pakistan (1989–91).
 He was Chief administrator of Indian aid in Bhutan.

 He later served as the Indian Foreign Secretary from 1991 and ultimately retired from Government service in 1994.
 He was also a representative of India to the United Nations, UNIDO, UNESCO, ILO and Non-Aligned Movement (NAM).
 He was a member of the first National Security Advisory Board.
 He was also the author of several books.
 He was the High Commissioner in Colombo in 1987 when India signed an accord with Sri Lanka government and deployed of the Indian Peace Keeping Force (IPKF) to the Tamil area in the island nation at the height of ethnic crisis.

 He succeeded to the post of the National Security Advisor in 2004.
 His columns on international and regional affairs, appeared regularly in various publications including Outlook and Indian Express.
 He remained a visiting lecturer at many educational institutions.

 Personal life and death

 Dixit died in harness as the National Security Advisor on 3 January 2005, in New Delhi, after suffering a heart attack.
-He was married to Vijaya Lakshmi Dixit (née Sundaram) and had five children, Ashok Dixit married to Mandakini Dixit (née Haldipurkar), Rahul Dixit married to Rupa Dixit (née Thakkar), Aabha Dixit married V. B Anand Dhavle, Dipa Dixit married to Rajiv Shakdher and the late Dhruv Dixit, who died in 2002.
-His grandchildren are Sanghamitra Dixit, Sumiran and Sagiri Dixit, Jaidev and Abhishek Dhavle and Vasudhaa Shakdher.
-He married a second time.
+He was married to Vijaya Lakshmi Dixit (née Sundaram) and had five children- Ashok Dixit married to Manda Dixit, (Late) Rahul Dixit married to Rupa Dixit, Aabha Dixit married to V.B (Anand) Dhavle, Dipa Dixit married to Rajiv Shakdher and (Late) Dhruv Dixit.
+Five grandchildren: Abhishek Dhavle, Jaidev Dhavle (twins of Aabha and Anand), Sumiran Dixit and Sagiri Dixit (children of Rahul and Rupa), Sangamitra Dixit (Daughter of Ashok and Manda) and Vasudhaa Shakdher (Daughter of Dipa and Rajiv).
+Vijaya Lakshmi Dixit died in 1999 in New Delhi.
+Mr J.N Dixit married a second time.
 He was the first National Security Advisor who died in office.